smuellerDD/leancrypto/README.md

 all tested, naturally).

-To perform testing of the Linux kernel module of leancrypto, insmod the module `leancrypto_test.ko` and review the kernel log via `dmesg`.
-Once the test is complete, the test kernel module can be removed from the kernel.
+To perform testing of the Linux kernel module of leancrypto, insmod the module `leancrypto.ko` followed by insmoding all remaining kernel modules found in the `linux_kernel` directory and review the kernel log via `dmesg`.
+After completion of testing, these modules can be removed.

 ## Memory Leak Testing

 Using valgrind, the memory leak testing can be applied.
 Valgrind shows no leaks possible for any code path.

+For the Linux kernel, kmemleak can be applied showing no leaks during test execution.

 ## ASAN Testing

 Using ASAN address testing with the help of meson, no issues were identified.

+Similarly, KASAN can be used for the same type of testing inside the Linux kernel where no issues were identified.

 ## Clang Static Code Analysis